sbt/sbt/src/sphinx/Howto/inspect.rst

    show definedTestNames

 sbt detects tests according to fingerprints provided by test frameworks.
-The `definedTestNames` task provides as its result the list of test names detected in this way.
+The :key:`definedTestNames` task provides as its result the list of test names detected in this way.
 For example,

 .. code-block:: console